arista-netdevops-community/arista_eos_automation_with_ncclient/README.md

 # About this repository

-This repo has python scripts using ncclient to interact with Arista EOS devices
+This repository has python scripts using ncclient to interact with Arista EOS devices

 # About ncclient

 ncclient is a python library.
 It is a NETCONF client implementation in Python.
 Code https://github.com/ncclient/ncclient
 Documentation https://ncclient.readthedocs.io/en/latest/
 PyPI (Python Package Index) https://pypi.python.org/pypi/ncclient